ChigozieCO/altschool-capstone-project/README.md

 Now that we have configured Cert Manager, Cluster Issuer and Certificate we need to setup our Ingress Controller and Ingress resource that will allow us access to our application, we will also be doing this using our terraform configuration.

+I decided to use the `nginx-ingress` helm chart with the aid of the `helm-release` resource from the helm provider.

 Find my [ingress configuration here](./k8s-terraform/ingress.tf)

 <!-- =================> 11 -->